morris/vanilla-todo/README.md

 some rigid base HTML and an idempotent, complete update function which only makes necessary changes.

-- **Idempotency** is key here, i.e. update functions may be called at any time and should always render the component correctly.
+- **Idempotence** is key here, i.e. update functions may be called at any time and should always render the component correctly.
 - **Completeness** is equally important, i.e. update functions should render the whole component, regardless of what triggered an update.